lostjared/acidcamGL/README.md

 # Notes:

-If downloading the Windows binary be sure to update to the most up-to-date shaders by downloading the project and copying the files in the filter/ directory into the same directory in the installation folder.
+If downloading the Windows setup be sure to update to the most up-to-date shaders by downloading the project and copying the files in the filter/ directory into the same directory in the installation folder.
 Otherwise, you will be using an outdated list of default filters.
+The default folder for installation is:

+C:\Program Files\LostSideDead\acidcamGL\acidcamGL\acidcamGL_x64

+so the shaders directory is:

+C:\Program Files\LostSideDead\acidcamGL\acidcamGL\acidcamGL_x64\filters

 # Requirements